gggliuye/VIO/docs/ServerLocalization/ArCoreServer/main.rst

 Which will cost our server java department a great amount of time, and further impede my development.
 So I develop the following method, which will use total C#, and will not require additional server function.

+See the unity code of this module `here <https://github.com/gggliuye/VIO/tree/master/UnityModules/MapSenderManager>`_ .

 2.2.
 Use #keypoints
 ~~~~~~~~~~~~~~~~~~~~~~